0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 notes:

-Think heroku but only for rust projects.
+Think Heroku, but with an actual free tier, or like Vercel for backends.
-No config, just pure rust, leave infrastructure to the experts.
+No yaml, no terraform, just pure rust, if you need some infra, you can just have it.

+It's quite a impressive claim, let's try it out.

 ---